1850 is a significant year for Melbourne.

-The discovery of gold would bring a flood of people and money into Melbourne, the high tide of which was enough to wash most of the original buildings of the city away.
-Melbourne would be rebuilt in grand style with high hopes and gold money.
-Some of the buildings that were erected were among the biggest, and grandest, in the world at the time.
+A flood of people and money poured into Victoria, into Melbourne, the high tide of which was enough to wash most of the original city away.
+Melbourne would be rebuilt in grand style with high hopes and deep pockets.
+And some of the new buildings were among the biggest, and grandest, in the world at the time.

 Sadly, many of these remarkable old buildings have been lost to us.
-Some due to shifts in taste and public sentiment, some due to financial considerations, some for urban planning reasons and some for no obvious reason at all.
+Some due to shifts in taste, some due to financial considerations, and some for no obvious reason at all.

 THE FINKS BUILDING